What Is the Metaverse, and Why Does It Matter to the Crypto Space?

 The earliest concepts of the metaverse were escapist, offering people a dystopian future as an escape from chaos.
 Today’s metaverse is different.
 Largely focused on connecting with others — often in the form of gaming — the metaverse now offers open-world gaming and experiences, and new ways to connect meaningfully in an increasingly wired world.

-While much of the metaverse currently revolves around games, it offers users much more in terms of artificial intelligence (AI), versatility and utility, including entertainment, arts and culture, shopping and economic opportunities.
+While much of the metaverse currently revolves around games, it offers users much more in terms of artificial intelligence (AI), versatility and utility, including entertainment, education, arts and culture, shopping and economic opportunities.
 Users will be able to interact directly with celebrities and public figures, attend virtual concerts or festivals, and the virtual world will be at their fingertips.
 They can engage with their favorite brands in a more exciting new way, and brands will be able to stay a step ahead of trends, adopting new styles, interactions and game options.

 Gaming might be the biggest part of the metaverse for now, but shopping is a close second.
 Users are buying up digital real estate, fashion, art and design pieces to enjoy endless customization options — not just for the digital representations of themselves, but their entire digital space.
-All of it functions thanks to NFTs and the power of crypto metaverse.
+All of it functions thanks to NFTs and the power of the crypto metaverse.

 The Qualities It Takes to Build a Metaverse

-Although Facebook is the latest company signing on to the metaverse, it’s not the first or only corporation that’s interested in the vast and as yet largely untapped opportunity.
+Although Meta is the latest company signing on to the metaverse, it’s not the first or only corporation that’s interested in the vast and as yet largely untapped opportunity.
 Microsoft, Unity, Amazon, Epic Games and other tech giants are also deeply involved, along with tech developers, designers and entrepreneurs.
 Computer chip maker Nvidia is working on the Omniverse, a foundational platform designed to create augmented reality simulations to support the metaverse.

 There are several core attributes to the metaverse, including: